Social Contribution Activities

 • Implemented robot programming education to develop logical thinking (KDDI Foundation)

-• (APT) Strengthening regional administrative services in the western mountainous regions using smart network technology
+• (APT) Strengthening regional administrative services in the western rural areas using smart network technology

 Vietnam